Useful Links & Services

 Please visit www.gov.uk/right-of-way-open-access-land for information on how and where to access the countryside, and on The Countryside Code.

 A new website has just been launched, which allows members of the public to search for and look up the locations of every road traffic crash reported to police since 2005 - free of charge.
 This information could form an important part of a council’s campaign to lower speed limits or increase road safety awareness within the community.

 This is the first time that the public has ever been given such comprehensive access to this data, and will now allow interested parties to locate crashes in a particular area, see what date they occurred and how serious an incident it was; a detailed collision report can then be downloaded.
 This is the part of the site where there is a charge for access, it's normally less than a pound per report.
 Anyone can search the map.

 These are indeed difficult financial times for many families but there is a lifeline which is available and will indeed help many.
 The four Credit Unions in Wiltshire have worked together and can now offer loans of up to £500 at an interest rate of 2% per month (calculated only on the reducing balance of the loan) to borrowers who can demonstrate the ability to repay.
-Please click here for further details.
+Pleasefurther details can be found on the Credit Union website.

 Wiltshire Police has launched its rural crime prevention booklet; 94% of Wiltshire is classed as rural areas so there is some great information inside that could be relevant to you.

 The booklet gives advice on the following topics:

 •Livestock and horse identification and protection